gluonhq/scenebuilder/CONTRIBUTING.md

 1. Pick an unassigned [open issue](https://github.com/gluonhq/scenebuilder/issues).
 2. Comment on it to say you would like to contribute to fixing it and propose a plan (if appropriate).
 3. A maintainer will confirm the issue is valid and can be assigned to you for a fix.
 4. You produce a Pull Request following the Standards below.
+It is expected that you will also provide accompanying tests.
 5. Once you tick all check boxes on the Pull Request template, it will be reviewed by a maintainer or a community member.
 6. Once the Pull Request is approved (`minor` requires at least 1, `major` requires at least 2), it will be ready for a merge.